Tredegar (album)

 Tredegar is the self-titled debut album by the Welsh heavy metal band Tredegar.
-The vocals on all but one song on the album were recorded by guest singer Carl Sentence as the band did not have a full-time frontman in place when recording began.
+The vocals on all but one song on the album were recorded by guest singer Carl Sentance as the band did not have a full-time frontman in place when recording began.
 Russ North joined as the permanent vocalist during the recording sessions and sung on "Which Way to Go."

 As part of their live set they played covers of a number of Budgie songs including "Breadfan", "Napoleon Bonapart", "Zoom Club" and "Parents".

 Track listing

 All songs written by Ray Philips and Tony Bourge.